 Recent and On-Going Research:

 My Leverhulme-funded project, ‘Iraq Re-Imagined: Representations of Home in Diasporic Iraqi Literature’ analyses diasporic Iraqi texts as a distinct body of writing, united by shared experiences of loss and distance from one homeland, but also by the acquisition of new homes and hybrid identities.

 With Lindsey Moore (Lancaster), I am also working on a book that explores key themes in contemporary Arab writing (forthcoming, Routledge Global Literature: Twenty-First Century Perspectives).
 We argue that because part of what defines the contemporary period is a renewed interest in the Middle East and its entanglement with the West, it is imperative that literary critics scrutinise the relationship between contemporary Middle Eastern (specifically Arab) world literatures and global audiences (particularly in English).

 My first monograph, World War I in Mesopotamia: The British and the Ottomans in Iraq (IB Tauris, 2016) explores how ideologies of race and empire shaped the ways in which British travellers, archaeologists, servicemen and women from different classes and professional backgrounds interacted with and represented the region now known as Iraq, in the early twentieth-century.
 I have worked extensively on the life writing of women who served in the Middle East during the First World War.
 Most, but by no means all, were serving in a medical capacity.
 My interest in British travellers to Iraq in in the early twentieth century led me to investigate Agatha Christie’s time in Iraq.
-These interests come together in Popular Postcolonialisms: Discourses of Empire and Popular Culture (Routledge, 2019), as well as a new chapter to appear in a forthcoming Bloomsbury Companion to Agatha Christie (2022).
+These interests come together in a co-edited volume Popular Postcolonialisms: Discourses of Empire and Popular Culture (Routledge, 2019), as well as a new chapter to appear in a forthcoming Bloomsbury Companion to Agatha Christie (2022).